tapyu/algorithms/README.md

 ----

-## About git-annex for Large files
+## Git-annex for Large files

+This repository uses `git-annex` to store any file larger than 50MB in my Google Drive.